SReject/sdpl/README.md

 ## Goal
 SDPL aims to provide a wrapper for launching and monitoring 3rd-party runtime environments for use as a Stream Deck plugin; examples include launching NodeJS, PHP, Ruby, Perl, Java and so forth

 Currently, Stream Deck does not allow plugins to specify arguments to be passed to an executable.
-This is very limiting as most runtime enviornments consist of an executate that requires arguments indicating which file it should process.
+This is very limiting as most runtime environments consist of an executate that requires arguments indicating which file it should process.
 SPDL provides such functionality along with a few QOL features

 ## Features
 * Allows runtimes to be launched with arguments